 Notes.
-The species here described has submeso- and submetacoxal lines similar to the species of the genus Nephus rather than other genera with small members.
-This genus includes about two hundreds species and divided into some subgenera.
-Like other congeners the new species is characterized also by the incomplete submetacoxal line (not reaching the lateral edge of ventrite 1), pseudotrimerous tarsi (with a very small intercalary tarsomere) and lack of both projection of anterior edge and longitudinal ridges of its prosternum.
-The characters accessible in the specimen examined do not make possible to find a strict subgeneric attribution of it.
+The species described here has submeso- and submetacoxal lines similar to the species of the genus Nephus rather than other genera with small members.
+This genus includes about two hundred recent species and is divided into various subgenera.
+Like other congeners, the new species is characterized by the incomplete submetacoxal line (not reaching the lateral edge of ventrite 1), pseudotrimerous tarsi (with a very small intercalary tarsomere) and absence of both projection of anterior edge and longitudinal ridges of its prosternum.
+The characters accessible in the specimen examined do not make it possible to find a strict subgeneric attribution for it.

-Notes on bionomy.
-The new species here described could be predaceous or have some associations with colonies of paraneopteran groups (including aphids and scale insects) which also could exist in the early Eocene (while pseudococcids seemed to appear later).
+Remarks on probable bionomy.
+Like the recent congeners, the new species described here could be predaceous or could have some associations with colonies of parane-opteran groups (including aphids and scale insects) which could also exist in the early Eocene (while pseudococcids seem to have appeared later).

 Nephus (subgenus incertus) subcircularis sp. nov.
 (Figs 16-20)

-Material.
-Holotype - 'PA 1047', male with somewhat exposed genital capsule; the almost complete specimen (a part of the right half of base of the pronotum, and base of the right elytron are cut) is included in a small irregular elongate amber piece (8.0 mm in length and about 5.0 mm in width of the widest facet) consisting of some small pieces of organic matter and small cracks diffusely spread throughout; a part of sclerites of the beetles is covered with the "milky" cover.
+Holotype.
+'PA 1047', male with somewhat exposed genital capsule; almost complete specimen (a part of the right half of base of the pronotum, and base of the right elytron are cut) is included in a small irregular elongate amber piece (8.0 mm in length and about 5.0 mm in width of the widest facet) with some small pieces of organic matter and small cracks diffusely spread throughout; some sclerites of the beetle is covered with "milky" cover.

-Note.
 The antennae, mouthparts and procoxae of the examined specimen are not clearly visible.

 Diagnosis.
-The new species is rather small and, in contrast to the most recent species, somewhat more oval; its epipleura are more gradually narrowing apically and with the more gradually outlined along inner edge (extending along abdominal ventrites up to ventrite 4); tarsi of the new species are somewhat narrower and its underside is less convex.
+The new species is rather small and, in contrast to most of the recent species, somewhat more oval; its epipleura are more gradually narrowing apically and more gradually outlined along inner edge (extending along abdominal ventrites up to ventrite 4); tarsi of the new species are somewhat narrower and its underside is less convex.

 Etymology.
-The epithet of the new species is the complex adjective of "sub" (under, nearly) and "circularis" (circular).
+The epithet of the new species is the complex adjective of "sub" (nearly) and "circularis" (circular).